 Kircher was a follower of the "hermetic tradition," based on the writings of a figure known as Hermes Trismegistus.
 Thought to be a contemporary of Moses, perhaps Moses himself, Hermes was said to deliver divine knowledge to mankind, maybe even foretell Christianity.
 Cicero claimed Hermes killed the over-occularized giant Argus before fleeing to Egypt, taking the name Thoth, and providing the Egyptians with all their laws.
 Bits of Hermes's work were "known" during the Middle Ages, but he enjoyed a renaissance during the actual Renaissance.
 Hermes's prestige rather rubbed off on all of Egyptian artifacts, so many of Kircher's contemporaries believed that in deciphering hieroglyphs, he would uncover the original language God gave to Adam, and thus reveal all the world's secrets.
 Part of the reasoning was that if the Tower of Babel had confused languages, everybody must have spoken the same language beforehand.

 Kircher's apparent understanding was that sacred wisdom given by God to Adam was corrupted by Cain.
 While helping repopulate the world after the Flood, Noah's son Ham confused the pure and corrupted strains of God's wisdom then proceeded to father the Egyptians.
 The mythical Hermes Trismegistus "decontaminated" the sacred wisdom, but superstitions invaded once again, and the Egyptians subsequently influenced Chinese culture.
-Alas, later scholarship concluded that the writings of Hermes Trismegistus, his work was shown in the early 17th century to likely date from first two centuries AD, the hermetic bubble popped by French Scholar Isaac Casaubon.
+Unfortunately for fervent followers of Hermes Trismegistus, his work was shown in the early 17th century to likely date from first two centuries AD, the hermetic bubble popped by French Scholar Isaac Casaubon.
 The unwelcome news was published about the time young Athanasius went off to school in Fulda, but that didn't stop his hermetic enthusiasms years later.
 Furthermore, the hieroglyphs Kircher interpreted held not so much sacred wisdom and tributes to long-dead kings.
 He produced translations that were as elaborate as they were spectacularly wrong.
 Poor Kircher translated an inscription now understood to read, "Horus, strong bull, beloved of Maat, Usr-Maat-Ra Setep-en-Ra (Ra-strong-in-truth-chosen-of-Ra), king of Upper and Lower Egypt, son of the Sun, Ramesses II," as a 200+-word composition on what you might call metaphysics.
 It began: